mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 This requirement made us separate user data and profiles from application data.
 The first being stored in CRUD systems and the second in event sourced systems.
 This enables me to delete a user from the CRUD database.
 Unfortunately there are no constraints (since it is not one physical database) which tell me I also need to delete related data.
 This means I can have events pointing to users which do not exist anymore.
 Null pointers for the win.

 Of course there are solutions for this problem, but this just doesn’t feel right.
 It adds up.
 All these little issues, this not quite grasping how it should be designed, how it really should be implemented, how it should be maintained… This really costs a lot of time.
-Time you can’t bill your client for in my opinion, so be prepared to work and learn a lot in your own time. :-S
+Time you can’t bill your client for in my opinion, so be prepared to work and learn a lot in your own time. :-S {>>I don't really agree on this last one ;-).
+Your client should get certain advantages because of your architectural choices.
+If they don't you made the wrong choice of architecture to begin with.
+If that means that there's some extra effort required in other parts of the system (which would've been easy with CRUD) it means he or she has to pay for those hours as well.<<}

 ## TRANSACTIONS